mfountoulakis/jekyll-blog/_posts/2016-12-30-storing-credit-cards-with-stripe.md

 excerpt_separator: <!-- excerpt -->

 ---
 Stripe makes it very easy for developers to process payments in their Rails apps.
-However, models and controllers can easily become overwrought with logic and there's no standard way to organize the different scenarios of charging  a customer.
-In this post we'll export this logic to a series of chained service objects, each designed to perform one particular task.
+However, models and controllers can easily become overwrought with logic when there's no standard way to organize the different scenarios of charging  a customer.
+In this post, we'll export the logic required to create and charge a Stripe Customer to a series of chained service objects.
 <!-- excerpt -->
 #### Setup
 Here's some model setup steps, as well as the payment form for Stripe.